2024 Kalmyk head election

-The 2024 Republic of Kalmykia head election will take place on 6–8 September 2024, on common election day.
+The 2024 Republic of Kalmykia head election took place on 6–8 September 2024, on common election day.
 Incumbent Head Batu Khasikov was re-elected to a second term in office.

 Background

 Former Federation Council member (2012–2014) and professional kickboxer Batu Khasikov was appointed acting Head of Kalmykia in March 2019.
 He overwhelmingly won the subsequent general election in September 2019 with 82.54% of the vote.
 Khasikov also appointed his predecessor, Aleksey Orlov, to the Federation Council after the election.

 Khasikov's first term was tumultuous as already in September–October 2019, mere weeks after Khasikov's election, protests swept through the republic as people opposed the appointment of Orlov to the Federation Council and nomination of DNR official Dmitry Trapeznikov as Mayor of Elista.
 Despite the protests, the nominations were never withdrawn.
 In October 2020 leaders of three factions in the People's Khural of Kalmykia – Communist Party, A Just Russia and, even, United Russia – wrote an open letter to President Vladimir Putin, where they accused Khasikov of mishandling of COVID-19 pandemic, lack of support for farmers, and general negligence.

 In the 2021 Russian legislative election United Russia underperformed in Kalmykia as the party lost 18 points compared to 2016 election.
 Nevertheless, Khasikov was able to get his ally Badma Bashankayev a seat in the State Duma, who in turn in the primaries defeated incumbent Marina Mukabenova, who was viewed as potential replacement for Khasikov.
 Batu Khasikov also strengthened his positions after the 2023 Kalmykia parliamentary election, when United Russia retained its majority winning 23 out of 27 seats, and, importantly for Khasikov, when his critics, like former United Russia faction leader Saglar Bakinova, lost their seats in the Khural.

 In May 2024 during a meeting with President Vladimir Putin Head Khasikov announced his intention to run for a second term and received Putin's endorsement.